-Castleton First Responders (CFR) in conjunction with Regional Ambulance Service, Inc. of Rutland provides emergency response services in Castleton.
-Castleton First Responders is a volunteer organization made up of Castleton residents and Castleton State College students.
-The organization's purpose is to provide medical assistance, stabilization, and readying patients for transport to the hospital by Regional Ambulance Service Inc. CFR and Regional Ambulance are a coordinated team of state certified medical personnel who care for Castleton residents in need of medical attention.
-All CFR personnel are trained and tested to Vermont State Department of Health standards.
-Responders are trained as ECA's (Emergency Care Attendants), and EMT's (Emergency Medical Technicians - two levels, intermediate and paramedic).
-CFR had 19 members in 2009.
-During fiscal 2009, CFR was called out over 300 times.
-The installation and use of the 911 telephone service has improved CFR's average response time, which was three to four minutes as of this writing.

-Regional Ambulance Service Inc. serves 12 communities in the region and responded to 5,664 ambulance calls and 1,295 paramedic intercept calls in fiscal year 2000.
+Castleton First Responders (CFR) in conjunction with Regional Ambulance Service, Inc. of Rutland provide emergency response services in Castleton.
+Castleton First Responders are a volunteer organization made up of Castleton residents and Castleton State College students.
+The organization's purpose is to provide medical assistance, stabilization, and readying patients for transport to the hospital by Regional Ambulance Service Inc. Regional Ambulance Service Inc. serves 12 communities in the region and responded to 5,664 ambulance calls and 1,295 paramedic intercept calls in fiscal year 2000.